 \section{Abstract}

-Optical neural networks, employing optical fields and photonic tools to perform artificial neural network computations, are rapidly advancing and are generating a broad interest and sparking new applications.
-We propose a nascent approach for realizing the optical neural network utilizing a single resonator network, where the arrival times of optical pulses are interconnected to construct a synthetic temporal dimension.
+The physical concept of synthetic dimensions has recently been introduced into optics.
+The fundamental physics and applications are not yet fully understood, and this report explores an approach to optical neural networks using synthetic dimension in time domain, by theoretically proposing to utilize a single resonator network, where the arrival times of optical pulses are interconnected to construct a temporal synthetic dimension.
 The set of pulses in each roundtrip therefore provides the sites in each layer in the optical neural network, and can be linearly transformed with splitters and delay lines, including the phase modulators, when pulses circulate inside the network.
 Such linear transformation can be arbitrarily controlled by applied modulation phases, which serve as the building block of the neural network together with a nonlinear component for pulses.
-We validate the functionality of the proposed optical neural network using an example of a complicated wine classification problem.
-This proof of principle demonstration opens up an opportunity to develop a photonics-based machine learning in a single ring network utilizing the concept of synthetic dimensions.
-Our approach holds flexibility and easiness of reconfiguration with potentially complex functionality in achieving desired optical tasks, pointing towards promisingly perform on-chip optical computations with further miniaturization.
+We validate the functionality of the proposed optical neural network for the deep learning purpose with examples handwritten digit recognition and optical pulse train distribution classification problems.
+This proof of principle computational work explores the new concept of developing a photonics-based machine learning in a single ring network using synthetic dimensions, which allows flexibility and easiness of reconfiguration with complex functionality in achieving desired optical tasks.